jinglescode/time-series-forecasting-tensorflowjs/README.md

 # Get Stocks Data

 Before we can train the neural network and make any predictions, we will first require data.
 The type of data we are looking for is time series: a sequence of numbers in chronological order.
-A good place to fetch these data are from [alphavantage.co](https://www.alphavantage.co/).
+A good place to fetch these data is the [Alpha Vantage Stock API](https://www.alphavantage.co/).
 This API allows us to retrieve chronological data on specific company stocks prices from the last 20 years.
+You may also refer to [this article](https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631) that explains adjusted stock prices, which is an important technical concept for working with historical market data.

 The API yields the following fields:
 - open price